-Doctor of Medicine educated in EU or EEA
+Specialised doctor of medicine educated in EU or EEA

 1. Swedish licence first, then recognition of specialist qualification